Here's a list of some of the best light shows in the area.

 Nov.
 29 – Jan.
 1

 Breathtaking light displays adorn New Orleans City Park for the annual Celebration in the Oaks.
 The magical winter spectacle attracts crowds each year 25 acres of holiday lights and holiday favorites like Mister Bingle.
 The Botanical Gardens, Storyland and Carousel Gardens come alive this holiday season.
 The holiday attraction opens on Nov.
-23 to Nov.
-25 and Nov.
-30 to Jan.
-1. Admission is $10, and children under age 3 are free, along with Friends of City Park members.
+29 to Jan.
+1, except on Christmas Eve and New Year’s Eve.
+Admission starts at $10, and children under age 3 are free, along with Friends of City Park members.